-While money can never truly replace the loss of a loved one, compensation from a wrongful death lawsuit can help alleviate the financial burdens that come with the loss and provide a level of accountability that can help with the grieving process.
+While money can never truly replace the loss of a loved one, compensation from such a lawsuit can help alleviate the financial burdens that come with the loss and provide a level of accountability that can help with the grieving process.

-Let the experienced attorneys at VanDerGinst Law manage your wrongful death case while you work through this difficult time.
+Let the experienced attorneys at VanDerGinst Law manage your case while you work through this difficult time.